lulf/ferrino/README.md

 Ferrino allows you to:

 * Write a single application targeting multiple physical boards
+* Depend on hardware capabilities instead of the hardware
-* Define capabilities for boards and
+* Use a single cli for building, flashing, running and debugging firmware
-* Depend on capabilities in your application
+* Depend on a single Rust crate

 Ferrino wires the board you have selected for your application, if it supports the required capabilities of the application.
 If not, you get a compile time error.

+Ferrino aims to support most common boards and development kits.

 ## Usage